cnsoft/cocos2d-kamcord-ios/README.md

 <img src="http://dl.dropbox.com/u/6122/Kamcord/youtube_video2.png"/>

-You can set the title, description, and keywords (highlighted in the orange boxes) with the following properties:
+You can set the title, description, and keywords (highlighted in the orange boxes) with the following fybctuib:

-	@property (nonatomic, retain) NSString * youtubeTitle;
+	+(void) setYouTubeTitle:(NSString *)title
-	@property (nonatomic, retain) NSString * youtubeDescription;
+     	        description:(NSString *)description
-	@property (nonatomic, retain) NSString * youtubeKeywords;
+                   keywords:(NSString *)keywords;

 `youtubeKeywords` is one string of word tokens delimited by spaces.
 A Facebook wall post looks like the following:

 <img src="http://dl.dropbox.com/u/6122/Kamcord/facebook_share.png"/>

 The `Message` is the text the user will enter.
-You can set the title, caption, and description with the following properties:
+You can set the title, caption, and description with the following fybctuib:

-	@property (nonatomic, retain) NSString * facebookTitle;
+	+(void) setFacebookTitle:(NSString *)title
-	@property (nonatomic, retain) NSString * facebookCaption;
+   	                 caption:(NSString *)caption
-	@property (nonatomic, retain) NSString * facebookDescription;
+                 description:(NSString *)description;

 When the user shares to Facebook, their video is first uploaded to YouTube.
 We will then use your settings to populate the corresponding fields on YouTube and Facebook.
 Needless to say, this is a great way to advertise your game by putting links to your website or your game's page on the Apple App Store.

-It's worth noting that every time we upload a video to YouTube and post to Facebook, we use the currently set values of these properties.
+It's worth noting that every time we upload a video to YouTube and post to Facebook, we use the currently set values of these fields.
 Therefore, you may want to change the title, caption, and or description to match the results of the most recent gameplay (to add the score, for instance).

-Lastly, we offer two other properties that you should set after you call `endVideo`:
+Lastly, we another function you should set after you call `endVideo`:

-	@property (nonatomic, retain) NSString * level;
+	+(void) setLevel:(NSString *)level
-	@property (nonatomic, retain) NSNumber * score;
+     	       score:(NSNumber *)score;

-These should be set per video.
+These values should be set per video.
 This metadata will be uploaded along with the video and in the future, we will offer a way to access this data to provide a better quality video viewing experience for your users.

 ### Developer Key and Secret

 As we've mentioned before in the installation section, don't forget to set your Kamcord developer key and secret using this function:

-	@property (nonatomic, retain) NSString * developerKey;
+	+(void) setDeveloperKey:(NSString *)key
-	@property (nonatomic, retain) NSString * developerSecret;
+	        developerSecret:(NSString *)secret;

 We will give you a key and secret per game you build.
 We'll give you as many key/secret pairs you need, just don't tell them to anyone else.